Colorado Springs Construction Accident Lawyer

 - Always wear a helmet if any type of overhead hazards exist

 Helmets, safety glasses, face shields, and reflective vests are all types of Personal Protective Equipment (PPE).
 PPE should be used whenever a safety hazard occurs.
 Additionally, construction materials should be stored so that they do not fall on workers.
 All storage areas should be kept neat.
-Before moving materials from the storage area, workers should inspect rigging and secure the cargo.
+Before moving materials from the storage area, workers should inspect the rigging and secure the cargo.
 Additionally, crane operators should never lift a load of materials that is heavier than the machine's lifting capacity.

 Our firm offers comprehensive legal guidance and representation to clients.
-After an accident, you may feel overwhelmed by medical expenses, missed wages, and noneconomic losses.
+After an accident, you may feel overwhelmed by medical expenses, missed wages, and non-economic losses.
 We can help.
 Our team of construction accident attorneys can provide the aggressive and effective representation you need.
 We have more than 100 years of combined legal experience.
 In this time, our lawyers have recovered millions of dollars for accident victims.
 Our Colorado Springs accident attorneys are ready to put our experience to work for you: give us a call and let us fight for the compensation you deserve!

 To see what Clawson & Clawson, LLP can do for you, contact us online or call our office at (719) 602-5888.